10 Types of Google Ads You Should Know About!

 • Ability to expand, float, or peel down

-1. Native Ads: Native ads blend seamlessly with the website content as they appear on, matching the look and feel of the platform.
+1. Native Ads: Native ads blend seamlessly with the website content as they appear on it, matching the look and feel of the platform.
 Benefits include:

 • Less intrusive user experience